rkourdis/solo12_mujoco/README.md

   - `something about 3mf saved to obj not working in obj2mjcf, why did I export to 3mf? for the axes?`

-- Ran `obj2mjcf` on visuals to separate materials:
+- Ran `obj2mjcf` on visuals to separate submeshes with the same material:

   ```
   obj2mjcf --obj-dir ./ --save-mjcf --compile-model --verbose